CyberKaius/Unity-Event-Bus/README.md

 # Unity-Event-Bus
-An event manager that allows for decoupled clean code in Unity.
+An event manager that allows for decoupled communication in Unity.

 ## Methods
 Insantiate Event Bus